Evolution PDEs and augmented eigenfunctions. Finite interval: Introduction

+Unfortunately, the concept of generalised eigenfunctions is inadequate for analysing the IBVP studied here because our problems are in general non-self-adjoint.
+Although the given formal differential operator is self-adjoint, the boundary conditions are in general not self-adjoint.
 In what follows, we introduce the notion of~\emph{augmented eigenfunctions}.
-Actually, in order to analyse type~I and type~II IBVPs, we introduce two types of augmented eigenfunctions.
-Type~I are a slight generalisation of the eigenfunctions introduced by Gel'fand and Vilenkin and are also related with the notion of pseudospectra~\cite{TE2005a}.
+Actually, in order to analyse type~I and type~II IBVP, we introduce two types of augmented eigenfunctions.
+Type~I are a slight generalisation of the eigenfunctions described by Gel'fand and Vilenkin and are also related with the notion of pseudospectra~\cite{ET2005a}.
 However, it appears that type~II eigenfunctions comprise a new class of spectral functionals.